tokiniainaDisaine/rwanda-risk-alert/README.md

 ---

-**Disclaimer**: This application is for educational and informational purposes.
+**Disclaimer**: This application is for educational and informational purposes only.
 While we strive for accuracy, users should verify critical information with official sources before making decisions based on this data.

 ## Styling (CSS)